meilisearch/strapi-plugin-meilisearch/README.md

 ### Run Both with Docker

-To run MeiliSearch and Strapi on the same server you can use docker.
-A docker configuration example can be found in the directory [`resources/docker`](resources/docker/docker-compose.yaml) of this folder.
+To run MeiliSearch and Strapi on the same server you can use Docker.
+A Docker configuration example can be found in the directory [`resources/docker`](resources/docker/docker-compose.yaml) of this repository.

 ## 🎬 Getting Started